confluentinc/ksqldb-recipes/README.md

 This repository contains a collection of ksqlDB Recipes.

+#### How to contribute

+If you'd like to contribute a recipe, please submit a Pull Request.
+The content of that PR should follow the template established by existing recipes.
+Browse through any recipe in https://github.com/confluentinc/ksqldb-recipes/tree/master/docs for more details.

 #### Build locally

 To view your new recipes locally, you can build a local version of the recipes site with `mkdocs`.